cmhhelgeson/maybe_wiki_fork/Vision.md

 You can't have "10 monies".
 10 USD is very different than 10 CAD.
 To determine value of money, we need to store:

-- `amount_cents` - stored in _minor currency units_ (e.g. for USD, we'd store `100` "cents" to represent $1.00).
+- `amount` - stored in _minor currency units_ (e.g. for USD, we'd store `100` "cents" to represent $1.00).
 Generally, a `BigInt` type is good here as it is large enough for any currency (think cryptocurrencies that have minted an extremely high number of coins).
-- `currency_iso` - the ISO currency code
+- `currency` - the ISO currency code

 By having both pieces of information, we can integrate directly with libraries like `money-rails` to seamlessly convert in/out of minor currency units, do formatting, and with "bolt on" an exchange rate system via something like [Open Exchange Rates](https://openexchangerates.org/).